2026 AI Symposium Speakers

 Director of Cybersecurity, Davidson Technologies Inc.

-AI and Cyber: Automating Exploitation with Agentic Systems:
+Workshop: AI and Cyber: Automating Exploitation with Agentic Systems

 Jason Kearns serves as Director of Cybersecurity at Davidson Technologies, where he leads the design and implementation of advanced enterprise security architectures supporting Department of Defense programs and corporate operations.
 In addition to operational leadership, he regularly contributes to internal research and development efforts supporting innovation initiatives, emerging technology studies at the cross-section of cybersecurity and AI/ML and operates an internal cybersecurity community of interest to further technical capabilities in the domain.